 The story of Black Mountain College begins in 1933 and comprises a fascinating chapter in the history of education and the arts.
 Conceived by John A. Rice, a brilliant and mercurial scholar who left Rollins College in a storm of controversy, Black Mountain College was born out of a desire to create a new type of college based on John Dewey’s principles of progressive education.
-The events that precipitated the College’s founding occurred simultaneously with the rise of Adolf Hitler, the closing of the Bauhaus by the Nazis, and the beginning of the persecution of artists and intellectuals on the European continent.
-Some of these people found their way to Black Mountain, either as students or faculty.
-Meanwhile, the United States was mired in the Great Depression, and Franklin Roosevelt, committed to putting people back to work, established the Public Works Arts Project (a precursor of the WPA).
+The events that precipitated the college’s founding occurred simultaneously with the rise of Adolf Hitler, the closing of the the Bauhaus school in Germany, and the beginning of the persecution of artists and intellectuals in Europe.
+Some of these refugees found their way to Black Mountain, either as students or faculty.
+Meanwhile, the United States was mired in the Great Depression.

 Black Mountain College was fundamentally different from other colleges and universities of the time.
 It was owned and operated by the faculty and was committed to democratic governance and to the idea that the arts are central to the experience of learning.
-All members of the College community participated in its operation, including farm work, construction projects and kitchen duty.
-Located in the midst of the beautiful North Carolina mountains near Asheville, the secluded environment fostered a strong sense of individuality and creative intensity within the small College community.
+All members of the college community participated in its operation, including farm work, construction projects, and kitchen duty.
+Twenty minutes east of Asheville, the secluded environment fostered a strong sense of individuality and creative intensity.

 Legendary even in its own time, Black Mountain College attracted and created maverick spirits, some of whom went on to become well-known and extremely influential individuals in the latter half of the 20th century.
-A partial list includes people such as Willem and Elaine de Kooning, Robert Rauschenberg, Josef and Anni Albers, Jacob Lawrence, Merce Cunningham, John Cage, Cy Twombly, Kenneth Noland, Vera B. Williams, Ben Shahn, Franz Kline, Arthur Penn, Buckminster Fuller, M.C.
-Richards, Francine du Plessix Gray, Charles Olson, Robert Creeley, Dorothea Rockburne and many others, famous and not-so-famous, who have impacted the world in a significant way.
+A partial list includes Willem and Elaine de Kooning, Robert Rauschenberg, Josef and Anni Albers, Jacob Lawrence, Merce Cunningham, John Cage, Cy Twombly, Kenneth Noland, Susan Weil, Vera B. Williams, Ben Shahn, Ruth Asawa, Franz Kline, Arthur Penn, Buckminster Fuller, M.C.
+Richards, Francine du Plessix Gray, Charles Olson, Robert Creeley, Dorothea Rockburne and many others who have made an impact on the world in a significant way.
 Even now, decades after its closing in 1957, the powerful influence of Black Mountain College continues to reverberate.
 For more information view our resources.